aalla-pavani/Keyn/README.md

 docker run hello-world

-Run Python Image Interactive (2M) docker run -it python:3.11 bash
+Run Python Image Interactive (2M) docker run -it python:3.11 bash (if not working use docker pull python:3.11 and then run docker run -it python:3.11 bash)

+**in target floder->create dockerfile**
 Dockerfile (3M)
 FROM tomcat:9.0
 COPY target/OnlineBanking.war /usr/local/tomcat/webapps/